SALT: Sustainable solutions to fishing quotas dropping

-While experimenting with salt for my art, I aimed to replicate its clumping effect with varying salt-to-water ratios, hoping to achieve a salt concrete; however, though successful in solidifying, the mixture easily broke upon removal from the mold, prompting me to consider a binding agent.
-Stranded without stabilizers, I stumbled upon flour in my pantry, realizing its potential as a solution while making a roux for dinner, thus introducing a flour-water mixture to enhance moisture retention.
+While experimenting with salt for my art, I aimed to replicate its clumping effect by testing varying salt-to-water ratios, hoping to create a form of salt concrete.
+Although the mixture successfully solidified, it easily broke upon removal from the mould, prompting me to consider incorporating a binding agent.

 HOW TO MAKE SALT